-Kia Sonet Features: Kia has loaded the Sonet with UVO connected car tech, a 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay, an air purifier, a sunroof, and wireless charging.
+Kia Sonet Features: It gets UVO connected car tech, a 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay, an air purifier, a sunroof, and wireless charging.

 Kia Sonet Safety: Safety features on offer include up to six airbags, ABS with EBD, electronic stability control (ESC), and vehicle stability management.

-Kia Sonet Rivals: It fights it out with the Maruti Suzuki Vitara Brezza, Mahindra XUV300, Toyota Urban Cruiser, Ford EcoSport, Hyundai Venue, and Tata Nexon.
-The Kia SUV will also take on the upcoming Renault Kiger and Nissan Magnite.
+Kia Sonet Rivals: The Sonet squarely rivals the Maruti Suzuki Vitara Brezza, Mahindra XUV300, Toyota Urban Cruiser, Ford EcoSport, Nissan Magnite, Hyundai Venue, Tata Nexon, and the upcoming Renault Kiger.